QuantumSolutionsTechnology/QuantumShield_Scanner/README.md

-# QuantumShield Cryptography Scanner — Quickstart & Usage
+# QuantumShield Cryptography Scanner — Quickstart, Re‑Run & Usage

 **What it does:** Scans endpoints you own/control to inventory network crypto posture and optional file-system artifacts.